 I have been banging on the promotional drum for Headspace a lot over the past year.
-This is partially because of some clever game design work, careful playtesting, and an established friendship with the designer.
+This is partially because of some clever game design work, careful playtesting, and friendship with the designer.
 All of those things only take it so far.

 Mark Richardson could have made a simple game about cyberpunk operatives kicking ass, solving every problem through violence.
 He could have made a white-washed game, where the grizzled male protagonists fight to serve the corporations for the next paycheck.
 He could have focused the game on Seattle, birthplace of so many cyberpunk games.
 He could have made technology and cybernetics dehumanizing forces.
 He could have made all of those easy decisions.